A4-Tacks/mindustry_logic_bang_lang/examples/learn-en_US.md

 > The reason for using const is that during the parameter passing process,
 > the parameter does not capture the label
 >
-> Const is required before taking, otherwise the tag will not be renamed
+> Const is required before taking, otherwise the label will not be renamed
 >
-> If there is no renaming, repeating 'take' will result in duplicate tag definitions,
+> If there is no renaming, repeating 'take' will result in duplicate label definitions,
 > so this syntax sugar is needed to make it more convenient